herrera-ignacio/oopnotes/README.md

 * __Visibility__

-Every aspect of it should be self-descriptive and follow natural HTTP language
+Communication between components by service agent should be self-descriptive and follow natural HTTP language.

 * __Reliability__

-Use HTTP safe (GET) and indempotent (GET, PUT, DELETE) in the REST context
+Use HTTP safe (GET) and indempotent (GET, PUT, DELETE) in the REST context.
+Should have resistance to failure at the system leven in the presence of failures within components, connectors or data

 * __Scalability and Performance__

+Separation of concerns simplifies component implementation, reduces complexity of connector semantics, and increases scalability of pure server components.

 You want to serve all your clients in an acceptable amount of time and keep application running, preventing Denial of Service (Dos) caused by a huge amount of incoming request.
 Stateless is crucial, as scaling your application would require to put a load balancer or bring another instance in your cloud environment.

- ### RESTful Routing
+ ### RESTful Routing Convention

 Given a collection of records on a server, there should be a uniform URL and HTTP request method used to utilize that collection of records.